 Stanley Park: A 1,000 acre forested, natural beauty a little larger than Manhattan’s Central Park (840 acres).
-It offers majestic totem poles, a connection with our native heritage; the very popular Vancouver Aquarium featuring performances by the beluga whales in residence; Lost Lagoon, a protected environment for swans, ducks and all manner of water birds; an 8.8 km (5.5 miles) seawall walk around the park’s perimeter affording the hearty walker, bicycler or roller blader, a reward of changing views of the harbour, mountains and city.
+It offers majestic totem poles, a connection with our native heritage; the very popular Vancouver Aquarium featuring performances by the beluga whales in residence; Lost Lagoon, a protected environment for swans, ducks and all manner of water birds; an 8.8 km (5.5 miles) seawall walk around the park’s perimeter affording the hearty walker, bicyclers or rollerblader, a reward of changing views of the harbour, mountains, and city.

 Robson Street: A shopping and restaurant mosaic to satisfy any and all tastes.
-The ‘Champs-Elysees’ of Vancouver; sip cappuccino and savour pastry while browsing in a variety of elegant and interesting shops or people watch from its many cafés, bistros and restaurants, late into the night.
+The ‘Champs-Elysees’ of Vancouver; sip cappuccino and savor pastry while browsing in a variety of elegant and interesting shops or people watch from its many cafés, bistros, and restaurants, late into the night.

 Canada Place: Constructed for the ‘1986 World Exposition’ (and currently undergoing a major expansion), this ‘five sailed’ structure built to resemble a cruise ship, houses the Vancouver Convention and Exhibition Centre, World Trade Centre, the CN Imax Theatre, the Pan Pacific Hotel, the Cruise Ship Dock and Terminal (summer cruises only to Alaska); a wonderful place to stroll for views of the North Shore Mountains (only 20 minutes away).
 It is located across the street from the Vancouver Visitor Information Centre and the ‘Waterfront Centre and Hotel’ with a comfortable food court and shopping mall.

-Chinatown: Reminiscent of Canton, the architecture, flavour, smells and sounds are authentic.
+Chinatown: Reminiscent of Canton, the architecture, flavor, smell, and sounds are authentic.
 Sample Cantonese, Szechuan or Mandarin cuisine.
-Experience the vast array of herbal remedies (familiar and otherwise), bric-a-brac, exotic fruits and vegetables, clothing, furniture and housewares, music and videos, in the colourful stores.
+Experience the vast array of herbal remedies (familiar and otherwise), bric-a-brac, exotic fruits and vegetables, clothing, furniture and housewares, music and videos, in the colorful stores.
 Visit the ‘Dr. Sun Yat Sen Gardens’ and the Chinese Cultural Centre.

-Vancouver Public Library: Built to resemble the coliseum in Rome, our Italian visitors marvel at the sepia-coloured architectural delight.
+Vancouver Public Library: Built to resemble the Coliseum in Rome, our Italian visitors marvel at the sepia-colored architectural delight.
 An interesting arcade, reminiscent of many in Rome, offers numerous cafés and small shops.

 Granville Island: The highlight is the Granville Island Public Market, a feast for the senses.
 A staggering display of fresh fruits, vegetables, flowers, seafood, baked goods and delicacies from Canada and distant shores.
 A photographer’s paradise; with all manner of interesting shops, handicrafts, vendors and marine supplies.
 Granville Island Market and its surroundings is home to boats and architecturally designed houseboats moored at its marina.
 Outdoor or indoor eating both inexpensive and expensive cater to all tastes.
-Charming walkways offer plenty of opportunity to enjoy and appreciate water, sea and sky.
-Granville Island is accessible by bus, on foot or via the bathtub shaped private mini-ferries (Aquabus).
+Charming walkways offer plenty of opportunities to enjoy and appreciate water, sea, and sky.
+Granville Island is accessible by bus, on foot or via the bathtub-shaped private mini-ferries (Aquabus).